denizyuret/Knet.jl/docs/rnn.md

 OK: We also need to resize appropriately?  should rnn do this or the ops? ops can do it.
 In which case we don't need allocy except internally to an Op.

-TODO: after testing:
+TODO: renames after testing:
 RENAME: KUdense -> KUarray
-RENAME: Net -> FNN
+DONE: Net -> MLP
 RENAME: RNN -> Net
-RENAME: Layer -> Op
+DONE: Layer -> Op
-RENAME: predict=false -> train=true
+DONE: predict=false -> train=true
 RENAME: RNN2 -> S2C

 During construction and compilation we will know N but we wont know T.